Enabling GraphQL

 Change /api/graphql to the URI you wish the GraphQL endpoint to be accessible on.

-If Twig is installed in your project, go to the GraphQL endpoint with your browser.
-You will see a nice interface provided by GraphiQL to interact with your API.
+Go to the GraphQL endpoint with your browser, you will see a nice interface provided by GraphiQL to interact with your API.

 The GraphiQL IDE can also be found at /graphql/graphiql.